ljfranklin/terraform-resource/README.md

 * `storage.secret_access_key`: *Required.* The AWS secret key used to access the bucket.

-* `storage.state_file`: *Optional.* The S3 object key used to store a single state file.
-See examples below for single vs. multi-environment setups.

 ### `terraform`

 Terraform configuration options can be specified under `source.terraform` and/or `put.params.terraform`.